Projects /

 Thus, we wondered:

-How we might help people to safely consume all the highly perishable foods in their pantry without wastage, while simultaneously alleviating some of the mental burden of managing a household?
+How might we help people safely consume all the highly perishable foods in their pantry without wastage, while simultaneously alleviating some of the mental burden of managing a household?

 Our Initial Solution